ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

   also).

-In the following plot the RDG solution is compared with the exact solution for the :math:`p=2` case, showing the extreme accuracy of the scheme on a coarse grid of :math:`8\times 8` grid.
+In the following plot the RDG solution is compared with the exact solution for the :math:`p=2` case, showing the accuracy of the scheme on a coarse grid of :math:`8\times 8` grid.

 .. figure:: d1-sol-cmp.png
   :width: 100%